streed/tweetSchedule/README.md

 tweetSchedule
 =============

-Twitter Powered Scheduler built on top of Django and Celery
+Twitter Powered Scheduler built on top of Django and Celery.

 What?
 =====